Executor Of Estate: Definition And Duties

-An executor is the person designated to make sure that the contents of a decedent’s (the person who died) will, which represents the final wishes of a deceased person, are carried out.
+An executor, sometimes known as a personal representative, is the person designated to ensure that the contents of a decedent’s (the person who died) will – which represents the final wishes of a deceased person – are carried out.
 Executors work for the estate from the time of passing until probate is complete.

 What is an estate?
 In this context, we aren’t talking about a large manor in the countryside.
 Your estate is everything you own: bank accounts, cars, homes, investments, personal belongings, cash and the like.